54nd339/Portfolio/content/projects/SocialFair.md

 tech:
   - Next
   - MongoDB
-  - Express
+  - Socket.io
   - TailwindCSS
-showInProjects: false
+showInProjects: true
+web: true
 ---
 A social media website made for fun where users can post, like, comment, and follow other users.
-A chat system is aldo available for users to chat with each other.
+A chat system is aldo available for users to chat with each other in real-time.